DavidLyhedDanielsson/luaregister/README.md

 Expose C-functions to lua using a single function call which wraps the given function and automatically manages the lua stack.

+### Primary goals
+- Utilize template and parameter packs to deduce function signature - the API should be able to be used without passing types
+- Avoid recursive templates and unnecessary code generation
+- Avoid (or enable opt-in) dynamic memory allocation

 ## Requirements
 C++20 for lua_register.hpp.
 Catch2 and lua 5.3 for the tests